venam/2bwm/README.md

 //Panel that works with 2bwm: fbpanel, tint2, xfce4-panel, lxpanel, hpanel, cairo-dock tweaks you need for 2bwm on OpenBSD: add /usr/X11R6/include to search path, install gcc-4.7, use CC=egcc make Added snapping from the latest mcwm push.
+The problem with https://github.com/u-ra/bar got solved by z3bra.
+Here's the solution: sed -i 's/RELEASE/PRESS/;s/release/press' bar.c
+Also, the clickable part works fine with the bar from lemonboy so you'd rather use this one instead or u-ra one.

 Screenshots:
 ============